-Composition, performance and sound art
+Composition, performance and sound art research

 Research in these areas combines acoustic, electronic and computer-based composition exploring issues in the history, repertoire and pedagogy of the guitar, composer-performer collaboration, the revision process, notation, music and literature, data sonification, rhythmic cognition, and spatial audio installations.